nykfank/ultrafast_timelapse/README.md

-# Ultrafast Timelapse: Timelapse with fewer frames than days
+# Ultrafast Timelapse: Less frames than days

 For example: You have 500000 images taken at regular intervals in a period of 8 years and want to create a timelapse of 10 seconds.
 At 25fps this is 250 images.
 Why not just randomly sample the required images?
 Because this will not be a "smooth" timelapse.
 Some images are more similar, mostly because of the weather and illumination.